paradiselabs-ai/windsurf-project/src/content/articles/realities-of-ai-hype.md

 ---
 title: "The Realities of AI Hype"
-date: 2025-04-25
+date: 2025-04-25T00:00:00Z
-description: "Opinion: The AI hype cycle is real—here’s how to cut through it."
+description: "Opinion: The AI hype cycle is real.
+Here's how to cut through it."
 topics: ["ai", "opinion", "buildinginpublic"]
 draft: false
+image: ""
 ---

 # The Realities of AI Hype